csutedja/Cubing-Average-Calculators/README.md

  - ~~error checking: currently if any value besides an integer/float is entered, the program will crash~~ _Error checking is now handled properly in version 2.0!_

- ~~- capability to calculate mo3 and ao12, two other common cubing solve stats~~ _Newly added in version 2.0!_
+ - ~~capability to calculate mo3 and ao12, two other common cubing solve stats~~ _Newly added in version 2.0!_